abdullahalshawafi/Clean-Architecture/README.md

 ## API Documentation

 You can also see a documentation for the API from the `api.html` file in the docs directory.

+Top generate the documentation use `npm run docs`.